GMP63/Calculator/README.md

 ## Build and run
 ### How to build calc
 Download this repo.
 In its root directory you will see a Makefile.
-Positioned inside this directory (folder), open the console and then type the following:
+Being positioned inside this directory (folder), open the console and then type the following:
 $ **make**

 This performs two builds, the application (./bin/calc) calc and the unit test ./test/bin/test).
 After the two successful builds, the console should show the total of the test passed ok.